Save the date: 32nd RPCA Annual Meeting

-Download the paper
+Download the press release

 About 200 participants attended the 31st Annual Meeting of the Food Crisis Prevention Network (RPCA) on 14 and 15 December 2015 in Dakar.
 The meeting provided an opportunity to take stock of the agro-sylvo-pastoral campaign, analyse the food and nutrition situation and make recommendations to address any crises.
 The meeting also provided a platform for sharing the main recommendations from the first external evaluation of the Charter for Food Crisis Prevention and Management (PREGEC Charter) and to take stock of the lessons learned from the Ebola epidemic and the steps taken to limit the impact on food security and resilience among the most vulnerable populations. > find out +